 A quick look at some of my projects.
 Some are furniture, some are built-in cabinets, and some of them are not even made of wood!
 Many of these appear in my Blog with more detail.

 Kona Living Furniture

 Kona Living is all about style and natural beauty.
 These pieces use the signature vertical bevel in the frames and beautiful wood veneers or spectacular stone for the horizontal surfaces.
 Below are some samples.

-With vibrant red and the unparalleled beauty of Hawaiin koa wood, these are spectacular pieces.
+With vibrant red and the unparalleled beauty of Hawaiin koa wood, these are spectacular and versitile pieces.

 And a matching bookcase made with hand sawn cherry veneer.

 Brilliant flashes of blue light from this unusual stone.
 Set in a black lacquer frame as a small side table.

 Take a one minute tour to see all the lights go down.

 Mardi Gras is the last binge before the discipline of Lent.
 Food, drink, music, fun.
 Once a year.
 But we can live Mardi Gras a little bit every day by surrounding ourselves with reminders that life can be fun, exuberant, colorful, and happy.
 That is what I call Mardi Gras Living.